-Sofrito.
-Have you heard of it?
+Sofrito; have you heard of it?
 I haven’t.
 Correction.
 I haven’t until I started following a very fascinating food blogger named Dorcas Wood.
 Dorcas and her husband, Randy bought a food truck and named it, “Peace of Pie Cafe.”
 A food truck?
 How cool is that?
 As they began developing their food truck menu and testing their recipes, they decided to pursue a food blog as well.
-Hence followed the lovely, “Feel Good Food Blog” where I came across their article about Sofrito.
+Hence followed the lovely, “Feel Good Food Blog” where I came across their article about her Sofrito Recipe.
 You have my attention any time cilantro is mentioned and cilantro is a main ingredient.

 - 1 bunch of cilantro or 8 oz.